Regulators added warnings, the New York Post covered finasteride harms, and two influencers urged followers to avoid the drug

 The French Association for Victims of Finasteride (AVFIN) worked with ANSM over several years to call attention to the drug’s risks, propose changes, and see the proposal through to implementation (see also the Association’s News page, in French).

 3. In June 2022, the U.S. Food and Drug Administration required adding a warning of ‘suicidal ideation and behavior’ to the Propecia label.
 This was announced in FDA’s reponse to a Citizen Petition filed in 2017.
 (Read more in a Reuters story: FDA requires disclosure of suicide risk for anti-baldness drug.
 FDA‘s response is here, with the required changes on the last page.)

 4. One of the most visited pages on the Finasteride Info site was a review of research on alterations to penile and prostatic tissue associated with finasteride and dutasteride treatment.
-The research shows changes in penile tissue linked to finasteride & dutasteride, such as fibrosis & smooth muscle loss.
+The research shows changes in penile tissue linked to finasteride and dutasteride, such as fibrosis and smooth muscle loss.
 The significance of this evidence is that these changes could not be psychological.

 5. In informal online polls, side effect rates were nearly six times higher than rates of adverse effects in Merck’s clinical trials of Propecia.
 See Polls vs. official data on side effect rates.

 6. Risks and harms of finasteride were covered for the first time in a high-circulation U.S. newspaper.
 In August, the New York Post ran the story: Propecia users claim drug causes memory loss, ED, suicidal thoughts.

 7. In December, two health & fitness influencers tweeted unequivocally not to take finasteride or anti hair loss drugs, calling them ‘chemical castration’ and destroyers of men’s health and fertility.
 They had a combined follower count of 254,000.